vrmeet/thexr/DO_THIS_NEXT.md

         ... re-enable all the simple primitive and movement

 redo logic for joining webrtc - don't think needs an event???

+- work on replay events
+- snapshot of state for late joiners

 local events should happen immediately in the client
   - tricky becauses it requires locally mapping command to event which is redundant to